sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/typescript/error-handling.md

 tags: ['SDK']
 ---

-The SDK uses the Axios library to handle HTTP requests.
-Axios will throw an error for any response status that falls out of the range of 2xx.
+The TypeScript SDK uses the Axios library to handle HTTP requests.
+Axios will throw an error for any response status that falls outside the range of 2xx.
 A non-2xx response will immediately halt the program and produce a stack trace.
 Axios provides two methods for gracefully handling error responses from an API.

-Using a `catch` function, you can intercept any non success response and take actions on the results, such as logging the message or performing additional actions before exiting the program.
+The first method is to use a `catch` function to intercept any unsuccessful response and take actions on the results, such as logging the message or performing additional actions before exiting the program:

 ```typescript showLineNumbers
 // Catch any non 2xx response and log the error message and metadata